DEAP/deap/doc/tutorials/basic/part4.rst

 :func:`~scoop.futures.map` allow to distribute computation efficiently and easily over a grid of computers.

-In the :ref:`last section <using-tools>` a complete algorithm was exposed with the :func:`toolbox.map` left to the default :func:`map`.
+In the :ref:`second part <using-tools>`, a complete algorithm was exposed with the :func:`toolbox.map` left to the default :func:`map`.
 In order to distribute the evaluations, we will replace this map by the one from SCOOP.
 ::